magiclane/magiclane-maps-sdk-examples-for-android/BasicShapeDrawer/README.md

 ## Overview

-This example app present the followings:
+This example app present the following:
 - Shows how to use `BasicShapeDrawer` class to do various drawings on a map

 ## Requirements